KoryNunn/blazon/README.md

 Ensures `fn(value)` does not throw.

-The value returned from `fn` will be the result of the type instansiation.
+The value returned from `fn` will be the result of the type instantiation.

 # `ensure(types..., function)`